aleklisi/The-Sound-Of-Erlang/article.md

 ## ADSR

-When listening to the result there is very string tick when changing the note.
+When listening to the result there is a very strange tick when changing the note.
-It is because the sound increases and decreases too rapidly.
+It is because of the sound increases and decreases too rapidly.
-To resolve this issue we can implement so called *ADSR* which stands for *a*ttack *d*ecay *s*ustain *r*elease and works by modifying sound amplitude (volume) according to a following chart:
+To resolve this issue we can implement so-called *ADSR* which stands for *A*ttack *D*ecay *S*ustain *R*elease and works by modifying the sound amplitude (volume) according to the following chart:

 ![alt text](https://i.stack.imgur.com/lazZO.png)

-For the sake of simplicity it is enough to implement only Attack and Release parts since we already have Sustain part.
+For the sake of simplicity, it is enough to implement only the Attack and Release parts since we already have the Sustain part.
-To do it lets implement attack we will consider minimum of sequence of natural numbers divided by 1000 or 1:
+To implement the Attack, we will consider a sequence of numbers smaller or equal to 1 that will be generated in the following way:

 ```erlang
 attack(Len) ->